barnex/life/README.md

 Of course, when shifting, we need to fill in the 4 bits on the left or right side with the corresponding bits of the neighboring word.
 We marked those with `<<<<` for brevity.

 We now have the number of neighbors for 16 cells, using only a few additions and shifts.
-A more straightforward implementation would have taken about 100 loads, 100 additions and 100 stores.
+A more straightforward implementation might have taken about 100 1-byte loads, 100 additions and 100 stores.
 Note that we include the central cell itself in the number of neighbors.

 ## Finding the next state

 The liveness of a cell and its number of neighbors determine the cell's next state.
+We do this with a look-up table mapping the cell state and number of neighbors to the cell's next state.
+That would be 5-bit lookup key, which is unfortunate.
+However, we can use a tick here: the look-up key is the bitwise OR of the number of neighbors with the cell state << 3.
+This operation looses information, as the high bit of the number of neighbors gets overwritten by the cell state.
+Fortunately this does not matter for the final result!
+A cell with 8 or 9 neighbors will be dead regardless of its initial state.

 |cell|neighbors|lookup-code|next state|
 |----|---------|-----------|----------|